matthew-martinez/R/sherdogScraper/README.md

 * Event checker, which checks missing EventIDs to see if the scraper timedout and retries grabbing the page information
 * Data cleaning script that does some reorganizing, merging, and recoding of the scraped event file

-This work is still in progress, do not judge the unrefined coding too harshly!